SPECIALIZES IN B-TO-B

 If reviews across different sites are consistent, you could expect to match them according to this chart.
 Let’s see how that works in the case of Flagship Merchant Services when compared across popular review sites.

-As you can see from the screenshot below, Merchant Maverick awards Flagship Merchant Services 3.5 out of 5 stars.
+Merchant Maverick awards Flagship Merchant Services 3.5 out of 5 stars.
 That would be roughly a B- or C+ with CardPaymentOptions or a 5.5 - 7 with TopTenReviews.

 Merchant Maverick’s review explains that Flagship has acquired some deserved negative press for failure to disclose fees and sudden account closures.
 The reviewer also expresses a dislike of Flagship’s monthly minimums, and references the fact that Flagship tends to favor expensive tiered pricing.
 He goes so far as to say that the only rate published on the site is a "misleading" debit card rate, and that, "The failure to fully disclose and explain all fees is 100% preventable and entirely unacceptable."
 He also warns that your sales rep may not be "100% forthcoming" when it comes to pricing.
 He also notes that Flagship’s products and services are nothing special, stating that, "Nothing really sets Flagship apart from the pack."